-7.3 Alternate GNSS Equipment
+7.3 Alternate GPS Equipment

-Other (external) GNSS receivers, antennas, and/or cables can be used with the 3DM-GQ4-45TM.
-When using third party antennas, it is important to use a broadband GNSS antenna designed for receiving GPS, GLONASS, and BeiDou frequencies.
-Using a GPS only antenna will degrade performance.
-Additionally, the antenna cable length, antenna gain, and antenna power must be considered.
+Other (external) GPS receivers, antennas, and/or cables can be used with the 3DM-RQ1-45M.
+When using third party antennas, the antenna cable length, antenna gain, and antenna power must be considered.
 For antennas with internal LNA (Low Noise Amplifiers) the power requirements should not have a minimum voltage below 3 volts, and the current draw should not be over 20mA.
-The longer the cable, the lower the signal strength, and including the antenna cable offset in GNSS outputs is advised (see GNSS Antenna Offset on page 42).
+The longer the cable, the lower the signal strength, and including the antenna cable offset in GPS outputs is advised (see GPS Antenna Offset on page 42).
 The loss of signal strength can only be empirically determined by trying out a particular installation and monitoring the number of satellite links and quality of data reception from those satellites.
-This can be done with the MIPTM Monitor software (see Global Navigation Satellite System (GNSS) Outputs on page 26).
+This can be done with the MIPM Monitor software (see Global Positioning System (GPS) Outputs on page 26).

-When using a different GNSS antenna, always use the non-magnetic MMCX-to-SMA adapter supplied with the 3DM-GQ4-45TM unless the magnetometer is not used in the end application.
+When using a different GPS antenna, always use the non-magnetic MMCX-to-SMA adapter supplied with the 3DM-RQ1-45TM unless the magnetometer is not used in the end application.

-7.3.1 GNSS External Receiver
+7.3.1 GPS External Receiver

-To use an external GNSS receiver, the internal receiver must be disabled, and a serial link established between the receiver and the sensor through the host computer.
-A program is then written using the LORD MicroStrain® $MIP^{TM}$ Data Communications Protocol to port the data from the GNSS input via the host to the sensor serial port and to translate the GNSS receiver data into the message structure the sensor processor can interpret.
+To use an external GPS receiver, the internal receiver must be disabled, and a serial link established between the receiver and the sensor through the host computer.
+A program is then written using the LORD MicroStrain® MIPTM Data Communications Protocol to port the data from the GPS input via the host to the sensor serial port and to translate the GPS receiver data into the message structure the sensor processor can interpret.
 The data cannot be sent any faster than 20 Hz.

-To set the GNSS receiver to external, open the Device Settings menu in the $MIP^{\mathsf{TM}}$ Monitor software by right- clicking on the sensor name in the main window ( Figure 37 - GNSS Source Select).
+To set the GPS receiver to external, open the Device Settings menu in the MIPTM Monitor software by right-clicking on the sensor name in the main window (Figure 37 - GPS Source Select).
 Select the Estimation Filter tab and then EF Options.
-Set the GPS Update Source to External GPS.
+Set the GPS Update Source to External GPS .

-Test external GNSS messaging using the Advanced > GPS External Input interface.
-This command will send a fixed external GNSS message to the device and mimic a pulse-persecond clock input (Figure 38 - External GNSS Data).
+Test external GPS messaging using the Advanced > GPS External Input interface.
+This command will send a fixed external GPS message to the device and mimic a pulse- persecond clock input (Figure 38 - External GPS Data).